Berrones-Edwin/hackaton-infojobs/README.md

 - TypeScript
 - Chakra UI

+## Note
+- The data is a mock, I have problems with the CORS. ( **the data mock is from API InfoJobs** )
+- There isnt a endpoint to get all the companies. (this would be useful to add these data to the google forms)
+- To see the dashboard / metrics, please type "**infojobs**" (this company has already example people opinions ) in the input

 ## Demo

-If you want to see the demo of this proyect deployed, you can visit [Demo of the proyect](url)
+If you want to see the demo of this proyect deployed, you can visit [Demo of the proyect](https://hackaton-infojobs-zeta.vercel.app/)

 ## Installation | Instalación